26-Year-Old Defenseman – Boston Bruins

 Tommy Cross Contract Information:

-Signed a one-year, two-way deal with the Bruins in July 2014.
+Signed a one year, two-way contract with the Bruins in June 2015.

 To instantly reveal our fantasy analysis of every player – including Tommy Cross – simply subscribe now.